Student Services and Support Services

 - Effective August 15, 2010, smoking shall not be permitted in any building or the surrounding grounds owned or used by Forsyth Tech.
 This includes all campuses, centers and locations.
 Smoking shall not be permitted in any College, government or private vehicle operated or parked on grounds owned or used by Forsyth Tech.

-- Animals are prohibited inside the buildings (except for service animals).
+- Animals are prohibited inside the buildings (except for seeing eye dogs for the visually impaired).
 Any animal on the campus grounds must be on a leash in compliance with the City of Winston-Salem Leash Law (City Code Ordinance chapter 6-16 Section 3-18).